Birbanki: Area overview

-In the adjacent map the area shown is “undulating and covered with hills, hillocks and jungles (jungles/ forests are shown as shaded area in the map).
+In the adjacent map the area shown is "undulating and covered with hills, hillocks and jungles (jungles/ forests are shown as shaded area in the map).
 The soil of the area is rocky, sandy and red loam upland.
 There are paddy fields only in the depressions.
-It has a gentle slope adjacent to the streams.”
+It has a gentle slope adjacent to the streams."
 A major part of the district is in the altitude range of 500-700 m, with up to ± 200 m for some parts.
-In 2011, it had a density of population of 210 persons per sq km.
+In 2011, it had a density of population of 210 persons per km2.
 Khunti is an overwhelmingly rural district with 91.5% of the population living in rural areas.
-Famous places in this area are Ulihatu, the birth place of Bhagwan Birsa Munda, and Dombari Buru, the central point of his activity.
+Famous places in this area are Ulihatu, the birthplace of Bhagwan Birsa Munda, and Dombari Buru, the central point of his activity.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.